AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/book.md

 ## Update

--   Only the user who created the book will be able to edit it
+-   Only the logged user who created the book will be able to edit it

         http://127.0.0.1:8000/api/book/edit/:id

+-   To update a book you need to send by headers:

+    -   Authorization

+            Bearer 1|kHLH6JDjycTzkAFTroCgZylOeTI9o4kFIz9Ahj3p0a1a15bf

 -   To update a book you need to send by params: